UCAS-YanYang/LancBiO/README.md

 - Ubuntu 20.04
 - Python 3.8
-- PyTorch 1.13.1
+- PyTorch 1.13
 - CUDA 11.7
-- wandb 0.16.0 (We heavily rely on Weights & Biases for visualization and monitoring)
+- wandb 0.16.0 (we rely on "Weights & Biases" for visualization and monitoring)

 ## Get Started